mockery/mockery/docs/reference/creating_test_doubles.rst

     Classes marked final, or classes that have methods marked final cannot be mocked fully.
 Mockery supports creating partial mocks for these cases.
     Partial mocks will be explained later in the documentation.
+    For more robust solutions to this issue, see :doc:`final_methods_classes`.

 Mockery also supports creating stub or mock objects based on a single existing class, which must implement one or more interfaces.
 We can do this by providing